Running the Game

 Technical knowledge predicts which zones will be affected next

-Most activated abilities cost 1 IT.
-Reserve 2 IT for devastating effects (zone-wide damage, direct wounds, scene-reshaping).
-Most stat blocks should have zero or one 2 IT ability.
-See the Obstacle Ability Scaling section for tier-specific guidelines on what abilities are appropriate at each power level.
+See the Obstacle Move Scaling section for tier-specific guidelines on what moves are appropriate at each power level.

 Step 5: Design Scene Clocks